agporto/markdown-cv/index.md

 ## Publications <br/>
 ### In review

+### Published

-`2019`__Porto,A.__ and K.J.
+`2020`__Porto,A.__ and K.J.
 Voje.
 2019.
-ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images._Methods in Ecology and Evolution_ (Major revision) -available on bioRxiv
+ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images._Methods in Ecology and Evolution_ vol. 11(4), pp.500-512.

-### Published
-`2019`Voje, K.L., Di Martino, E. and __A.
+`2020`Voje, K.L., Di Martino, E. and __A.
 Porto__.
 2019.
-Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_. _The American Naturalist_ (Just Accepted).
+Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_. _The American Naturalist_ vol. 195 (5),pp.899-917.

 `2019` Machado, F., Hubbe, A., Melo, D., __Porto, A.__ and G. Marroig.
 2019.
 Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Early View).